 It doesn’t matter your itinerary of where to go in Sicily, be assertive.
 Always look thrice and never take your eye off the Vespa drivers and you should be good as gold.

 - Drivers outside of the EU will be required to carry an International Driving License with them at all times.

 - Ensure the rental car comes with Collision Damage Waiver Insurance (mandatory by Italian law)

 - Bring the car back with a full tank

 Talking about insurance, not only your car needs coverage.
 Having comprehensive travel insurance is always a good idea, especially if you are up to some adventurous activities in Sicily or if you are traveling from abroad.

-Have a look at World Nomads, Safety Wing, and HeyMondo, these are trustworthy worldwide travel insurances.
+Have a look at Safety Wing, and HeyMondo, these are trustworthy worldwide travel insurances.
 Choose the one that fits your pocket and your style of traveling.
 For long-term travel, read Love and Road Insurance Guide here.

 8 Best places to visit in Sicily

 To maximize your time on the island, your choice of which area to stay in Sicily is important.
 Eastern Sicily is best explored from Catania, while Western Sicily is perfect for exploring using Palermo as a basis.